 Where to get immunised

-To receive the vaccine contact your doctor, local council, community health centre or Aboriginal health centre to arrange an appointment.
-Those not eligible for free vaccines can also access flu vaccine through approved pharmacies.
+To receive the annual flu vaccine contact your doctor, local council, community health centre, Aboriginal health centre or an approved pharmacy.

 For further information on immunisation providers, see the Immunisation services page.